traquito/traquito.github.io/docs/pro/telemetry/extended/README.md

 Basic Telemetry segments its `big number` encoding process into two operations, targeting specific fields in the WSPR message.

-Extended Telemetry uses a different encoding algorithm that ultimately allows encoded fields to span all the fields of the WSPR message, up to and including a single encoded field of size 29.5 bits.
+Extended Telemetry uses a different encoding algorithm that ultimately allows encoded fields to span all the fields of the WSPR message, up to and including a single encoded field of size 29.178 bits (607,369,827 values).

 !!! info "See [Additional Encoding Details](#additional-encoding-details) for more details"